 Typhoid fever is a disease pandemic in areas without a clean water supply.
-In the Victorian era, before plumbing was common, and in the Edwardian era, when poor and rural areas might still be relying on outhouses, the disease was a daily threat.
+In the Victorian era, before plumbing was common, and in the Edwardian era, in areas that still relied on outhouses, the disease was a daily threat.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Typhoid is caused by bacteria and is spread through water or food contaminated by feces.